Leaves of AbsenceNew York

 At Valiant Law, we are dedicated advocates for just and fair treatment in the workplace.
 We will fight for you if you have been unreasonably denied a leave of absence due to a personal health reason, family emergency, military service, or other legitimate reason.
 Our legal team has been nationally recognized for their work and can help build a case that puts your interests first and fights for your rights.

-Call (914) 344-6786 to learn more about your legal rights and options.
+Call (914) 344-6786 to learn more about your legal rights and options with a free consultation.
 We offer our services in English, Spanish, Armenian, and Farsi.

 Leaves of Absence in New York State

 Many state and federal laws grant New York employees the right to take time off work for certain civic obligations, personal responsibilities, and emergencies.
 It is against the law for employers to punish or fire their employees for exercising these rights.

 In New York, employees can legally request time off work for the following: